Home

 • Over 120 IMFTO participants Imagine Solutions and Problems sitting at tables.

 IMFTO’s first cohort of 8-14 years old BIPOC youth focused on future solutions for COVID-19 and system racism.
 In 2023, IMFTO added the focus on biodiversity.
-And for 2024 the theme will be on a healthy community and youth’s power to affect it.
+The 2024 theme was desinging a healthy community and youth’s power to affect it.
+The 2025 Theme is Superpowers for Kids: What if kids made the city design decisions?
+Designing a barrier-free city that is fully accessible, inclusive, supports community wellbeing is youth

-This winter as IMFTO youth, over one hundred students from Toronto District School Boards (TDSB) schools will imagine, make, and connect fresh ideas about Toronto’s community healt futures through Design, Journalism, Policy, and Advertising workshops.
-Their ideas will be shown in a culminating workshop on May 28, 2024.
+This In May 2025 over one hundred students from Toronto District School Boards (TDSB) schools will imagine, make, and share fresh ideas their ideas using Journalism, build advocacy through advertising, to share policy ideas for implementation in Design, Journalism, Policy, and Advertising workshops.
+Their ideas will be shown in a culminating workshop on May 21, 2025.

 2023 Videos